 Hotel management systems are supporting tools for a sector that demands speed and assertiveness in scenarios that are frequently changing.
-With these technologies, hoteliers gain time, better organization and are able to professionalize the management of the lodgings.
+With these technologies, hoteliers gain time, and better organization, and are able to professionalize the management of the lodgings.

 Nevertheless, many hotel professionals associate the word “automation” with something bad.
 But the automation of processes is exactly what makes hotel systems a productive tool.
 These systems share the same starting point as other technologies: automation of the operation.